 1. Don’t stress about the weather too early.
 Especially in climates like Colorado, the forecast will change many times in the weeks leading up to your wedding.
+I will usually start checking it about a week in advance, but it can and will change daily.

 3. Remember that all that really matters is spending the day with the person you love.
 The only way bad weather will completely ruin your wedding day is if you let it stress you out so much that you don’t have a good time.
 If you can roll with it, everything will be okay.